sami-badawi/shapelogic-scala/README.md

 [BoofCV](http://boofcv.org) and [ImageJ](https://imagej.nih.gov/ij/features.html)
 are a good new image processing libraries for Java, but they don't use Scala's advanced language features.

-## Goals ##

-* Make minimal uniform classes for images in ideomatic Scala
-* Use Scala's advanced type system to make image processing algorithms uniform
-* Make loaders and savers for images
-* Make system for combining image operations
-* Port some algorithms from Shapelogic Java
-  * Vectorization
-  * Feature extraction
-* Combine with machine learning to do some image classification

 ## Shapelogic History ##